gigamono/standards/README.md

   - frontend/
   - backend/

-- Examples
+- Extensions to build
+  - Workspace Auth (Special Extension, gets updated by the system) - Free
+  - Security Audit (checks for XSS, Data leak, etc.) - Free
-  - SEO Extension (like Yoast or RankMath)
+  - SEO (like Yoast or RankMath) - Freemium
-  - Analytics Extension (like Google Analytics)
+  - Analytics (mix of Google Analytics and HotJar) - Freemium
-  - Copilot Extension (with OpenAI Codex)
+  - Copilot (with OpenAI Codex) - Freemium